Tetsuo-4O/Sensor-Log-Analyzer/README.md

 ## Usage

-In order to run the program correctly you will need two .csv files, the main log and the GPS log.
+In order to run the program correctly you will need two .csv files, the flight log and the GPS log.

-After running the program you will be prompted to enter the main flight log path.
+After running the program you will be prompted to enter the file path for the flight log.

 ```c
 ======= Flight Analyzer Ready =======